AdobeDocs/commerce-admin.en/help/inventory-management/install-update.md

     }
 ```

-When this change is complete, run composer install and it automatically removes these Inventory Management modules.
+When this change is complete, run composer install, and it automatically removes these Inventory Management modules.

 ## Upgrade Inventory Management

 ### Previous [!DNL Commerce] versions

 When upgrading or updating an existing 2.1.x, 2.2.x, or 2.3.x installation to Adobe Commerce or Magento Open Source 2.4.x, [!DNL Inventory Management] modules are disabled by default.
-This default setting is a precaution to prevent backward incompatible upgrades and to better support Order Management (OMS).
+This default setting is a precaution to prevent backward-incompatible upgrades and to better support Order Management (OMS).

 >[!NOTE]
 >